likethemammal/site/README.md

 //--responsive styles for social icons
 //--figure out favicons
 //--hook up google analytics
-//rename card to bio everywhere
 //--hook up vendor prefixes
 //--handle importing font
 //--minify bg and handle screen sizes

-//professional section
+//--professional section
-//change app.js to index.js
-//create items component and separate from section component
+//--create items component and separate from section component
-//do semantic html everywhere
-//use rems for things
 //--move favicon
 //--get bg image
 //--make font size bigger for most text

 //use rems where I should
-//
+//do semantic html everywhere
+//use rems for things
+//rename card to bio everywhere

 //--answer stackoverflow question with jsonify
 //babelrc all other projects on Github
 //add readme to example
 //add raw-loader to other projects
+//change app.js in other projects
 //add new _data dir structure to example
+//add autoprefixer to other projects